mindspore-ai/docs/docs/lite/docs/source_en/use/runtime_train_java.md

 MindSpore Lite java interface can obtain the output of the model through the interface provided by the `Model` class.
 In the training mode, the output of the model is loss, and in the inference mode, the output of the model is the predicted value.
 The training and inference modes can be switched through the `setTrainMode` interface.
 Execute the model through the `runStep` interface.

 ### Training

-Create the objects of the off-the-shelf functions and call the Train function of the class Model to train:

 ```java
 model.setTrainMode(true);